misselliev/misselliev/README.md

   challenge: ["Always learning", "bake the perfect pumpkin spice pie"],
   funFacts: ['I have 5+ years of remote work experience with devs from all over the world',
-  'my tiny chihuahua dog is ready to woof at the right offer'] }
+  'my tiny chihuahua dog is ready to woof at the right offer', 'open source contributor at Looker Open Source']
+}
 ```